open-toast/extract-looker-metadata/README.md

 Project email: CREATE GOOGLE GROUP HERE

-## Versioning

-See CHANGELOG for a history of changes to this repo.

-## Authors

-See AUTHORS

 ## License

 This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc